-OCT 214 Occupational Therapy 3 credits in Physical Dysfunction Practice
+OCT 214 Occupational Therapy in 3 credits Fall Physical Dysfunction Practice

-Lectures and clinical presentations are used to teach medical, neurological and orthopedic conditions that result in physical, cognitive and/or sensory
+Lectures and clinical presentations are used to teach medical, neurological and orthopedic conditions that result in physical, cognitive and/or sensory dysfunction.
+The application of occupational therapy principles and techniques will be reinforced and practiced during laboratory sessions.
+Case studies, role playing, guest lecturers and clinical field trips will be used to present disabling conditions and occupational therapy treatment interventions.